fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Compute/v1.6.1/Get-AzureWebHostingPlan.md

 ## DESCRIPTION
 powershell_prelim

-The **Get-AzureWebHostingPlan** cmdlet gets the azure_2 web hosting plans in the current subscription.
+The **Get-AzureWebHostingPlan** cmdlet gets the Azure web hosting plans in the current subscription.

-By default, **Get-AzureWebHostingPlan** gets all azure_2 hosting plans in the current subscription and returns an object that provides basic information about the plans.
+By default, **Get-AzureWebHostingPlan** gets all Azure hosting plans in the current subscription and returns an object that provides basic information about the plans.
 When you use the *WebSpace* and *Name* parameters, **Get-AzureWebHostingPlan** returns a specific hosting plan object.

 To find the current subscription, use the *Current* parameter of the **Get-AzureSubscription** cmdlet.